onflow/cadence/README.md

 ### How is Cadence different from Solidity?

 Cadence treats assets as first-class resources with move semantics enforced by the compiler.
 Resources cannot be duplicated, implicitly destroyed, or accessed after being moved.
-Reentrancy is impossible because references are invalidated at compile time when a resource transfers.
+Reentrancy attacks are significantly mitigated by Cadence's resource ownership model because references are invalidated at runtime when a resource transfers.
 Access control is capability-based via entitlements rather than `msg.sender` checks.

 ### What is resource-oriented programming?